Irma Vitovska: Biography

-She was born on December 30, 1974, in Ivano-Frankivsk.
-Irma's father came from the village of Medukha, Galich district, Ivano-Frankivsk region.
-Maternal great-grandfather is Russian, and his wife is Latvian.
+Vitovska was born on December 30, 1974, in Ivano-Frankivsk.
+Vitovska's father came from the village of Medukha, Halych district, Ivano-Frankivsk region.
+Her maternal great-grandfather is Russian, and his wife is Latvian.

-She dreamed of becoming an archaeologist, for several years in a row she tried to enter the Carpathian Institute.
-Stefanik.
+She dreamed of becoming an archaeologist, and for several years in a row she tried to enter the Carpathian Institute, Stefanik.
 She attended a theater group at the Palace of Pioneers in Ivano-Frankivsk.

-In 1998 she graduated from the Lviv State Musical Institute with a degree in Drama Theater Actress (course of Bohdan Kozak).
-Since the same year he has been working at the Kiev Academic Young Theatre.
+In 1998 she graduated from the Lviv State Musical Institute with a degree in Drama Theater acting (course of Bohdan Kozak).
+Since the same year she has been working at the Kyiv Academic Young Theatre.

-Repeated participant of many international theater festivals, received personal awards.
+She has been a repeated participant of many international theater festivals and received personal awards.